Secrets Of Cooking Prime Rib, Tenderloin, And Other Beef Roasts

 - 6.75 pounds eye of ribeye roast (47%).

-- After cooking and shrinking (about 10% loss), I ended up with a magnificent round presentation, dark brown all over, and incredibly juicy, that weighed about 6 pounds, a 41% net yield from the original 14.5 pounds at the cash register, plus two meals, one rib cap and one ribs.
+- After cooking and shrinking (about 10% loss), I ended up with a magnificent tube shaped presentation, dark brown all over, and incredibly juicy, that weighed about 6 pounds, a 41% net yield from the original 14.5 pounds at the cash register, plus two more meals, one meal of the rib cap and one meal of the ribs.

 - Leave the rib cap on and you get 8.75 pounds of raw meat.
 After about 10% shrinkage during cooking you get about 8 pounds, about 55% net yield.
 That is an effective price of a bit more than $25/pound, with the bones as a bonus meal.